-GASB has issued Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions, which defines the different types of fund balances that a governmental entity must use for financial reporting purposes.
-GASB 54 requires the fund balance amounts to be reported within one of the fund balance categories list below.
+GASB defines the different types of fund balances that a governmental entity must use for financial reporting purposes.
+GASB requires the fund balance amounts to be reported within one of the fund balance categories list below.

 - Nonspendable fund balances are amounts that cannot be spent because they are either